-- O Important: MIT will \NEVER\ ask you for your password, nor will MIT send you email requesting your password or other confidential information.
+- Important: MIT will \NEVER\ ask you for your password, nor will MIT email or call you requesting your password or other confidential information.
 Please delete all email messages that request such information.
-They are social engineering scams designed to steal your information. - These social engineering scams are called "PHISHing". - O The above applies to telephone calls as well. (telemarketing, Nigerian 419, phishing, 809 scam, etc)
+They are social engineering scams designed to steal your information. - O These social engineering scams are called "PHISHing". - The above applies to telephone calls and text messaging as well. (telemarketing, Nigerian 419, phishing, 809 scam, etc)